rkosta/homepage/README.md

 ## Deployment

-### Configure PiHole API Key
+### Configure Service Credentials

-Before deploying, you need to configure the PiHole API key in the secrets file:
+Before deploying, you need to configure the service credentials in the secrets file:

+#### PiHole API Key

 1. **Obtain your PiHole API key**:
    - Log into your PiHole admin interface